MayBeTall/MayBeTeaching/Lesson 1 - GitHub/README.md

 ## Basic Git Terms
 This entire lesson plan depends on you being able to submit **Pull Requests** to this repository.
 In order to do that you're going to need to know a basic few terms.

-### Fork
-This repository is mine.
-I control it.
-In order to make changes to it you are going to have to **fork** it.
-A fork is when you take a repository and make your own version, that you control.
-From there you can make **commits** to your own version of the repository.

 ### Clone
 Cloning a repository is simply taking a repository and downloading it *through Git*.
 This can be done through the GitHub desktop app.
 This puts all the files on your computer.